 Ohio Hospital Negligence Attorney and Medical Malpractice Lawyer reviews Mount Carmel overdose lawsuits and wrongful death claims for families and plaintiffs

 An ongoing investigation into Columbus, Ohio’s Mount Carmel hospital has uncovered reports of at least 34 patients who may have been victims of a doctor’s “excessive” use of fentanyl, Dilaudid and other dangerous painkillers and opioids.
+The doctor has now been charged with at least 25 overdose deaths.

 Dr. William Husel, who worked in Mt.
 Carmel’s intensive care for years has been accused of medical malpractice and criminal negligence for using a great deal of powerful drugs, which allegedly led directly to the death of numerous patients over a five-year period.
 At least 15 wrongful death lawsuits have been filed against the doctor and the Mount Carmel hospital administration.